hujhax/austin-improv-wiki/Troupes/Chips & Queso.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2013 application to perform at [[The Hideout Theatre]]:<blockquote>Lots of stories and secrets get shared over chips & queso.
+Their press blurb, taken from a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Lots of stories and secrets get shared over chips & queso.
 Matthew & Regina use audience chips & queso confessions, stories, and secrets as inspiration to create authentic relationships, and explore spontaneous spaces.</blockquote>

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2013 application to perform at [[The Hideout Theatre]]:<blockquote>We are a duo troupe.
+Their answer to the "What's Your Deal?" question on a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We are a duo troupe.

 Matt and I have been performing improv in various troupes for almost 5 years as individuals, but just recently decided to do a duo together and it's been great fun.